Barry Smith (ontologist): Career

 Smith has held academic posts at the University of Sheffield, the University of Manchester, the International Academy of Philosophy (Liechtenstein), and since 1994 at the University at Buffalo.
-His students in Buffalo have included: Berit Brogaard, Leo Zaibert and John Beverley.
+In 2025 Smith established in collaboration with John Beverley an online Masters and PhD degree programs in Applied Ontology.
+His students in Buffalo have included: Berit Brogaard, Leo Zaibert, Ryan Riccucci and John Beverley.

 From 2002 to 2006, Smith served as Director of the Institute for Formal Ontology and Medical Information Science (IFOMIS), initially in Leipzig and then, from 2004, in Saarbrücken.

 In 2005, Smith founded the National Center for Ontological Research (NCOR), under the auspices of which he initiated in 2006 the Ontology for the Intelligence Community, subsequently STIDS, conference series.
 In 2009 he founded the International Conference on Biomedical Ontology (ICBO).

 From 1992 to 2016, Smith served as editor of The Monist: An International Quarterly Journal of General Philosophical Inquiry.

 From 2016, he served as editor of international standard ISO/IEC 21838: Top Level Ontologies, Parts 1 and 2, which were published by ISO in 2021.
 Part 1 specifies the requirements for being a top-level (which means: domain-neutral) ontology.
 Part 2 is devoted to Basic Formal Ontology (BFO).
 In its issue of September 28, 2022 the Frankfurter Allgemeine Zeitung refers to BFO as the first example of a piece of philosophy that has been accepted as an industrial norm, describing this as a 'small sensation in the history of science'.

 In the course of his career, Smith has held visiting positions at universities in Austria, Finland, Malta, and the Netherlands; as well as in the University of Texas Southwestern Medical Center; in the Ecole des Hautes Etudes en Sciences Sociales, Paris, and also in the Ricerche di Dinamica dei Sistemi e di Bioingegneria (LADSEB), now the Laboratory for Applied Ontology, in Padua.

-Since 2019, Smith has served as Visiting Professor in the University of Italian Switzerland.
+Since 2019, Smith has served as visiting professor in the University of Italian Switzerland.